sebastientourbier/multiscalebrainparcellator/docs/index.rst

 - Automate and parallelize processing steps, which provides a significant speed-up from typical linear, manual processing.

-Reproducibility and replicatibility is achieved through the distribution of a BIDSApp, a software container image which provide a frozen environment where versions of all external softwares and libraries are fixed.
+Reproducibility and replicatibility are promoted through the distribution of a BIDSApp, a software container image which provide a frozen environment where versions of all external softwares and libraries are fixed.

 *********